VBIndex/py_vb_toolbox/README.md

 2. **Full brain feature gradient analysis** (Full Brain analysis)
 3. **Feature gradient analysis in a specified set of regions of interest** (ROI analysis)

-### Searchlight
+### 1. Searchlight

-The original analysis with surface mapping is called Searchlight analysis, however, it is currently not recommended to use.
+The original analysis with surface mapping is called Searchlight analysis.
+However, it is currently not recommended to be used.
 The command to use is the following one:

 ```bash
 vb_tool --surface input_data/surface.surf.gii  --data input_data/data.nii --mask input_data/cortical_mask.shape.gii --output search_light
 ```

-Other analysis based on surface mapping are the following ones
+Other analysis methods based on the searchlight approach are the following ones

-#### Hybrid
+#### 1.1 Hybrid

 The per vertex VB-index analysis can be carried out with the following command